 When The Oprah Show ended its historic run in 2011, Candi raised capital and co-founded New Chapter Entertainment.
 As CEO, her Chicago-based production company originated, developed, and produced unscripted TV shows for broadcast, cable, syndication, and new media.
 During that three-year run, Candi launched two talk shows for Telepictures TV (a division of Warner Brothers) – Just Keke on BET and Ice & Coco on FOX.
 She also developed and executive produced presentations, pilots and shows for HGTV, Lifetime, Cooking Channel, Telepictures TV, TV One, BET, FOX, OWN, Tyler Perry Studios, and PBS.

 In her spare time, Candi is dedicated to building opportunities for children and adults with disabilities.
 Inspired by her 17-year-old son with special needs, Candi helps raise awareness for organizations serving the disability community and finding ways to promote inclusion in every aspect of society.
-She recently created an organization called, "We've Got Friends," a non-profit dedicated to helping teens with special needs develop friend groups of their very own.
-We've Got Friends currently runs four hangouts in New Jersey serving nearly 200 families.
+She created an organization called, "We've Got Friends," a non-profit dedicated to helping teens with special needs develop friend groups of their very own.
+We've Got Friends currently runs virtual hangouts (during COVID) in New Jersey serving more than 200 families.
 She's also a member of several professional organizations including The Producers Guild, The PGA East Board of Representatives, NY Women in Film and Television, The National Association of Black Journalists, The Links Incorporated, and Alpha Kappa Alpha Sorority Inc. Candi lives in New Jersey with her husband and two children.